Can My Dog Eat That? A List of Human Foods Your Dog Can & Can’t Eat

 Humans and dogs metabolize foods differently.
 While a dog’s diet mostly consists of different kinds of dog foods, oftentimes something from your table finds it’s way into your fur baby’s belly.
 In many cases, this is not a problem.
-But there are foods that are extremely harmful to dogs.
+But some are dangerous food for dogs.
 I list these in the article followed by foods that CAN be consumed but in moderate quantities.

 Be very careful your dog does not eat the following foods:

 Alcohol: Although this is not food, make sure your dog does not drink alcohol.
 It can cause diarrhea, vomiting, problems with coordination, breathing problems, and coma.

 Almonds: While not as dangerous as macadamia nuts, you also need to be careful with almonds.
 The salty version is even more harmful.